zonemaster/zonemaster/docs/public/using/backend/Using-Zonemaster-Backend-for-batch-testing.md

 batch=/usr/local/etc/zonemaster/profile-batch.json
 ```

-After restart of both RPCAPI daemon and Test Agent daemon (all daemons if there
+After restarting both RPCAPI daemon and Test Agent daemon (all daemons if there
-are more than one of each) a batch can be started with
+are more than one of each) a batch can be started with:

 ```
 $ zmb add_batch_job --profile batch --username myuser --api-key mykey --domain zonemaster.net --domain zonemaster.se --domain zonemaster.fr | jq